-Basically, I read Graham Lord’s ‘Niv’ biography on holiday and ended up more interested in Hjördis’ life than David’s.
+Basically, I read Graham Lord’s ‘Niv’ biography and ended up more interested in Hjördis’ life than David’s.

 A few ‘Niv’ book reviews on Amazon showed that I wasn’t alone.
 To quote Mr (or Mrs) ‘A Customer’:

 “There are also some serious double standards at work here.
 His second wife is excoriated for her infidelities while Niven’s are laughed off as a part of his incurable randyness.
 Long before the end of this book I was firmly on the side of Hjördis, the unfortunate second Mrs Niven, but the author and Niven’s close friends clearly do not believe the old adage that there are two sides to every story.”

 Me?
 Oh.
 I live on the south coast of England with my wife and two daughters.
 To answer a few FAQs: I’m not a movie buff, a journalist, Swedish, or a relative of either Niven.